Community Housing: Housing Types and Costs

 A house offers greater space and privacy than any other option, but is expensive.
 Houses are more likely than apartments or condominiums to have (individual) garage parking and yards.

-Average rents for apartments and houses located near Stanford (from Redwood City in the north to Mountain View in the south) November 2016:
+Average rents for apartments and houses located near Stanford (from Redwood City in the north to Mountain View in the south), as of November 2017: